Jmg047/ERCL-SF/README.md

 # E-Waste Reycling Center Locator !

-This is my first Webapp, it was built during Summer 2022 while being mentored in web development during Dev/Mission's Pre-Apprenticeship program.
+This is my first webapp, it was built during Summer 2022 while being mentored in web development during Dev/Mission's Pre-Apprenticeship program.